Earnings drive equities to record levels

 Economic week in review

-The next few months could remain challenging for investors, as continued high volatility and possible near-term market selloffs are likely.
+The next few months could remain challenging, and continued high volatility and possible near-term market selloffs are likely.

 Risks to our outlook